josuablejeru/into-the-code.github.io/_posts/2020-03-15-Enhance-your-Python-workflow-in-the-CLI.md

 python script.py; echo "finish"
 ```

-The semelicon is also used to execute one command after another, but our semelicon don`t care about the status of the last executed program.
+The semicolumn is also used to execute one command after another, but our semicolumn don`t care about the status of the last executed program.

 ## Conclusion